yashmehta5/jina/CONTRIBUTING.md

 I'm Alex C-G, Open Source Evangelist for Jina.
 I'm all about getting our new contributors up-to-speed, and that's what we'll do below.
 If you have any feedback or questions, ping me on [Twitter](http://www.twitter.com/alexcg) or get in touch on [Slack](https://jina-ai.slack.com/).

-In this guide we're going to go through how the steps for each kind of contribution, and good and bad examples of what to do.
+In this guide we're going to go through the steps for each kind of contribution, and a few good and bad examples.
 We look forward to your contributions!

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->